Schedule a Session

 Brain fog and decision fatigue feel “mental,” but often they’re actually energetic and nervous system states.

-Somatic practices are simple physical techniques that either wake up your system when you’re foggy,
+Somatic practices are simple physical techniques that can either wake up your system when you’re foggy,

 OR calm it when you’re overwhelmed.
 Think tapping, shaking, breathwork, or even sound.